lasso-js-samples/lasso-async/README.md

 #### How to test the lassoed result of my-page.html ?

 To test, open the updated `./my-page.html` file in your web browser.
 Check the developer console for jquery, add.js and style.less.
 They would not have loaded as yet.
 Click on the **Run async** button.
 Check the developer console's Network tab.
-The 3 dependencies main.js, jquery.js and style.css are loaded asynchronously on-demand. (style.less is compiled by [lasso-less](https://github.com/lasso-js/lasso-less))
+The 3 dependencies `main.js`, `jquery.js` and `style.css` are loaded asynchronously on-demand. (style.less is compiled by [lasso-less](https://github.com/lasso-js/lasso-less))